 Minnesota gift tax

-The value of gifts in excess of the annual exclusion amount (recorded on the IRS 709 & M709 forms) made within 3 years of the decedent's death will be added back into the decedent's estate to determine if MN estate tax is due.
-The 3 year add back provision is retroactive applying to estates of decedents dying after Dec.
-32, 2012.
-The amount of MN estate tax due is reduced by the amount of MN gift tax paid on any gift added back and included in the decedent's MN adjusted taxable estate.
+The only provision in the gift tax law that was kept intact was the 3 year add-back of gifted assets.
+The value of gifts in excess of the federal annual gift exclusion amount of $14,000 (recorded on the IRS 709 form) made within 3 years of the decedent’s death will be added back into the decedent’s estate to determine if MN estate tax is due.

 Closely held real property (farm land or small business property) can be valued not at FMV, but at a Special Use Valuation (SUV) if the estate meets several complex qualifications.
 SUV usually results in a lower valuation than FMV and may possibly reduce an estate tax obligation.

-Using the SUV on this land could save estate taxes on the value of $2,394/acre (Note: there are limits on the total dollar amount of reduction—see your attorney or accountant).
+Using the SUV on this land could save estate taxes on the value of $2,017/acre (Note: there are limits on the total dollar amount of reduction-see your attorney or accountant).

 - SUV should not be used on estates that are less than the Applicable Exclusion Exemption for the year in question.
 Doing so may result in a lower than necessary tax basis as well as unwanted rental and sale restrictions.

-- To qualify the decedent's estate must have included at least 50% ag assets and at least 25% farm land.
+- To qualify the decedent’s estate must have included at least 50 percent ag assets and at least 25 percent farm land.

 - With people living longer, this is usually not a viable alternative.

-An individual (grantor) can grant another individual Power-of-Attorney in the event they are incapable of making decisions due to disability or incapacity.
+An individual (grantor) can grant another individual power of attorney (POA) in the event they are incapable of making decisions due to disability or incapacity.
 The individual or individuals can manage your assets on your behalf.

-Statutory Short Form Power of Attorney powers are governed by state law and are generally very broad.
+Statutory short form power of attorney powers are governed by state law and are generally very broad.
 Powers can be changed at any time by legislative law change.
 Powers typically take effect immediately and there is a $10,000 gifting limit per person in MN.
-In MN, after June 1, 2104 all former statutory short forms become common law trusts and you cannot enforce the statutory rights and the form can be changed.
-In addition, a new ruling allows any government agency to require an accounting of the "attorney in fact" (person who is power-of-attorney) for anything they are doing financially on behalf of someone else.
+In MN, after June 1, 2104 all former statutory short forms become common law power of attorney.
+In addition, a new ruling allows any government agency to require an accounting of the “attorney in fact” (person who is power-of-attorney) for anything they are doing financially on behalf of someone else.

 Sometimes a POA alone is not accepted by banks, health care facilities, etc. Generally the reasons are the document is too old, too new, too long, too short, has in it the wrong wordage or missing a required phrase, etc. The solution to this issue is to: 1) name the same person as your trustee, POA, guardian, and conservator.
 Use a Common Law Durable POA in conjunction with your Revocable Living Trust to avoid guardianship and conservatorship.
 Include in the package your Health Care Directive and HIPAA authorization.